d2iq/ui-kit/CONTRIBUTING.md

 #### Consider the Following Before Adding a New Component

 **Is it likely this component be used in more than 1 app?**
 For example, a component for a card that may contain any content would be a good candidate for ui-kit.
-A card that specifically renders data specific to an object in an napp is not.
+A card that specifically renders data specific to an object in an app is not.

 **Does it fit in with a "theme" of other components in the UI Kit?**
-For example, if we have a toast and an inline alert box, a page banner would make sense to exist in the ui-kit
+For example, if we have a toast and an inline alert box, a page banner would make sense to exist in the ui-kit.

 **Is the effort that goes into building and maintaining it as a reusable component worth the payoff?**
-For example, Table and it's related components are complex components to properly maintain, but it's such a heavily used pattern in our apps, that it's worth the effort
+For example, Table and it's related components are complex components to properly maintain, but it's such a heavily used pattern in our apps, that it's worth the effort.

 **Will side effects of adding this component help us move the design system forward?**
 For example, adding a toast component forces us to think about visual indication of alert status (error, success, warning, etc.), z-index stacking context, accessibility guidelines, and how we animate a piece of UI in and out of the viewport.